-This section of English 1A has a particular focus on the question 'how does the human brain work?'
-Armed with this up to date knowledge of the human mind, can we live better lives?
-With our ever-expanding exploration of the brain in science, medicine, education, and psychology, and the focus on building artificial intelligence ('AI') in technology, the question of consciousness and what it is, and why our brains work the way they do, are at the cutting edge of research.
+This section of English 1A has a particular focus on the question 'what makes the human mind work?'
+And armed with this knowledge, can we live better lives?
+With our ever-expanding knowledge about the brain in science, medicine, education, and psychology, and the focus on building artificial intelligence ('AI') in technology, the question of consciousness and what it is, and why our brains work the way they do, are at the cutting edge of research.
 On the other hand, a focus on techniques of 'mindfulness' in education, self-help, and the wellness industry, culled from ancient fields of religion and philosophy, remind us that the question of what consciousness is has been a human question since ancient times.